airoprojects/visiope/README.md

 - If you want to try it on your local maachine:

-    1. Install the requirment in requirment.txt
+    - Install the requirment in requirment.txt
-    2. Clone the repository: `git clone https://github.com/your-username/mars-terrain-segmentation.git`
+    - Clone the repository: `git clone https://github.com/your-username/mars-terrain-segmentation.git`
-    3. Set up the dataset by running the data loading scripts in the `datasetup/` directory.
+    - Set up the dataset by running the data loading scripts in the `datasetup/` directory.
-    4. Or just run one of the scripts inside the `experiment` directory.
+    - Or just run one of the notebboks inside the `experiment` directory.
-    5. Explore the different models available in the `models/` directory and choose the one you want to use.
+    - Explore the different models available in the `models/` directory and choose the one you want to use.

-- If you wnat to try it on [Google COLAB](https://colab.research.google.com/):
+- If you wnat to try it on a shared machine in Google colab
+    - Open [Google colab](https://colab.research.google.com/) and import one of the notebooks `experiment`.
-    1. Just open in COLAB one of the scripts in the `experiment` directory.
+    - Or just click on the colab link in one of the scripts inside the `experiment` directory.

 # Train the model

+You can use our custom modules such as `/tools/traner` and `/tools/loss` to train different models in the main nootebook underr `experiments`.
+There you chan find our custom models: **SEGFORMER-PP** and **SEGNET-PP**.
+You can also train State of the art models by running one of the `test-models` notebooks

 # Test the model

+To test the models you ca as well use our custom tester inside `/tools/tester`.
+In there you can find a class responsable to test the accuracy of different models and some functions dedicated to produce segmenation images taken from a test subset of the original dataset.

 # Content of this repository

 The project directory has the following structure:

-- `dataloader/`: Contains the data loading code.
+- `datasetup/`: Contains the data loading code.
-    - `load.ipynb`: Jupyter Notebook for loading and preprocessing the dataset.
+    - `datasetup.ipynb`: Jupyter Notebook for loading and preprocessing the dataset.
-    - `load.py`: Python script for loading and preprocessing the dataset.
+    - `datasetup.py`: Python script for loading and preprocessing the dataset.

-- `gitsetup.ipynb`: Jupyter Notebook providing instructions for setting up Git.

-- `latex/`: Contains LaTeX files for any documentation or reports related to the project.
-    - `visiope.zip`: Compressed file containing LaTeX files for visualization and reporting.
+- `expriments`: Contains four jupiter nootebooks to make experiments and try out different models.

-- `loss/`: Contains custom loss functions for the semantic segmentation task.
+- `Tools/`: Contains custom loss functions for the semantic segmentation task.
+    - `data/`: Data module.
+        - `utils.py` : Contains classes to download, pre-process and load the dataset.
+    - `loss/`: Loss Module.
-    - `custom_loss.py`: Implementation of custom loss functions.
+        - `loss.py` : Contains classes that implements different loss functions.
-    - `__init__.py`: Python package file.
-    - `__pycache__/`: Directory containing compiled Python bytecode files.
-        - `custom_loss.cpython-310.pyc`: Compiled bytecode file.
-        - `loss_functions.cpython-310.pyc`: Compiled bytecode file.
-        - `trainer_module.cpython-310.pyc`: Compiled bytecode file.
+    - `tester/`: Test module
-    - `test/`: Contains test files for the loss functions.
+        - `tester.py`: Contains a class to test different models.
-        - `fake_prediction_lable.pt`: Example fake prediction label file.
-        - `test_loss.py`: Unit tests for the loss functions.
-        - `test_trainer.py`: Unit tests for the trainer module.
-        - `true_lable.pt`: Example true label file.
-    - `trainer_module.py`: Implementation of a trainer module.
+    - `trainer/`: Train Module
+        - `trainer.py`: Contains a class to perform different kind of training over different models.

 - `models/`: Contains the neural network models for the semantic segmentation task.
     - `base_model.py`: Base model implementation.
     - `heads/`: Contains custom head modules for the models.
     - `custom.py`: Custom head module implementation.
     - `lawin.py`: Implementation of the Lawin model.
     - `main.ipynb`: Jupyter Notebook for model training and evaluation.
     - `resDecode.py`: Implementation of the ResDecode model.